aiven/aiven-client/README.rst

 Aiven is a next-generation managed cloud services platform.
-Its focus is in ease of adoption, high fault resilience, customer's peace of mind and advanced features at competetive price points.
+Its focus is in ease of adoption, high fault resilience, customer's peace of mind and advanced features at competitive price points.
 See https://aiven.io/ for more information about the backend service.

 aiven-client (``avn``) is the official command-line client for Aiven.